by Jody Bruner

 Jody Bruner from Wavelength and David Donaldson from TidalShift, experts in project management, team up to discuss one of our most asked about topics: communicating to non-technical people.

 Whether you need to refuse a customer’s insurance claim or decline an employee’s request for vacation, delivering bad news is one of our toughest writing challenges.
 How do you deliver a clear message, without damaging your business relationship?

 If you’re faced with delivering a bad news message, an indirect approach can help to ease your reader into the bad news.

 Follow these 5 simple steps to write a difficult message using the indirect approach: Read more →

 by Alan De Back

 The end of the calendar year is when many organizations start their performance review process.
 Both employees and managers often find the process confusing, frustrating, and demotivating.
-Whether employees are writing their self-review or managers are writing their supervisory reviews, many struggle with what to write and how to write it.
+Whether employees are writing their self-review or managers are writing their supervisory reviews, many people struggle with what to write and how to write it.
 If they’re not careful, managers can lose the opportunity to not only improve their team members’ performance but also improve their relationships and communication channels.

 Here are three tips to help you in the performance review process:

 Read more →